• Home

 One tip we have for your visit is to make sure that you wear bug spray and bring it with you.
 The mosquitoes and No See Um Bugs are prevalent in some areas of the refuge since it is right next to the water.
 We forgot our bug spray one morning and lets just say we paid for it big time!

-Some visitors were these full body nets or body nets when they are taking pictures to protect themselves from the bugs.
-These would be great if you plan on staying in one spot and taking pictures for a while They are definitely on our must buy list for our next trip.
+Some visitors were these mosquito net hats or body nets when they are taking pictures to protect themselves from the bugs.
+These would be great if you plan on staying in one spot and taking pictures for a while They are definitely on our must-buy list for our next trip.

 You can easily stand in one spot and take pictures of amazing birds for hours.